pinouchon/pinouchon.github.io/_posts/2016-02-01-AGI-what-is-missing.markdown

 > intelligence of man would be left far behind.
 Thus the first ultraintelligent machine is the last invention that man
 > need ever make, provided that the machine is docile enough to tell us how to keep it under control.

-Since then many have started actually question the unquestionable, and many others have tried to get us there.
+Since then many have started to actually question the unquestionable, and many others have tried to get us there.
 But getting *just* to human level - or AGI - remains a challenge.
 On the positive side, Nick Bostrom [argues](http://www.nickbostrom.com/superintelligence.html) that once AGI-level is reached, it won't be long before superintellignce.
 So let's just consider AGI as the main challenge.